Exterior

 Get recommendations.
 But as a rule it is generally best to replace

-exterior patches hard to sand, they don't match texturally
+rather than patch, not only are exterior patches hard to sand, they don't match texturally

-and expand and contract at inconsistent rates).
+and expand & contract at inconsistent rates.

-Caullking – removed failing caulking and
+Caulking - removed failing caulking and cut out if necessary.

-Before applying a fresh new bead, compensating
+Before applying a fresh new bead, compensating for shrinkage due to drying while

-manufacturers’ specifications.
+following manufacturers' specifications.

 If spraying, masking areas sufficiently.
 Continuing farther

-idea to be spraying where any drift is even possible.
+best idea to be spraying where any drift is even possible.

 Handheld maskers come in handy, wherever overspray or ‘fall’ is